 This section describes the processes for counting the votes (the scrutiny).
-The counting of the votes is undertaken over a number of stages.
-The initial count performed in polling places after the polls have closed; the preliminary scrutiny where declaration and postal votes are checked before being admitted or rejected; and the central scrutiny, where the paper ballot papers are scanned and read by a computer process.
+The counting of votes is undertaken over a number of stages: the initial count performed in polling places after the polls have closed; the preliminary scrutiny where declaration and postal votes are checked before being admitted or rejected; and the central scrutiny, where the paper ballot papers are scanned, and the preferences digitised.